◊◊◊◊

 Hershey's Favorite Hot Cocoa

 Four servings.
-Modified from recipe on the Hershey’s Cocoa can.
+Modified from recipe on the Hershey’s Cocoa can to use Splenda and low fat milk.

 1/2 cup Splenda (or other sweetener equal to 1/2 cup sugar)